ezesil/Hubcon/README.md

 ﻿# Hubcon

-A high-performance, contract-based RPC framework for .NET that provides seamless communication over HTTP/WebSocket with interface-based usage, GraphQL-style subscriptions and real-time data streaming capabilities.
+A high-performance, contract-based RPC framework for .NET that provides seamless communication over HTTP/WebSocket with interfaces, GraphQL-style subscriptions and real-time bidirectional data streaming capabilities.

+Hubcon enables you, as a developer, to very easily implement strongly-typed and fast communications between clients and servers through HTTP and/or Websockets by just injecting your own interfaces anywhere you need.

 ## 🚀 Key Features